 “Many agents will negotiate commissions, possibly saving you 1 to 2 percent on the sale of your home,” says Sharga.
 “Other agents will reduce their commission if there’s not a buyer’s agent involved in the transaction.”

 You can further reduce costs by not going overboard on home improvements before listing your property.
 If you’re not careful, it’s easy to spend too much on snazzy staging or expensive upgrades that don’t offer a sizable enough resale return on your investment.
+Talk to your agent or an appraiser to learn which improvements, if any, will actually yield returns.

 “You can also try to expedite your closing, which may minimize the real estate taxes, homeowners insurance and mortgage interest charges that will accrue until closing,” Saadeh suggests.